John Sciarra

-John Michael Sciarra (born March 2, 1954) is a former professional American football safety in the National Football League (NFL) for the Philadelphia Eagles from 1978 to 1983.
+John Michael Sciarra (born March 2, 1954) is an American former professional football player who was a safety in the National Football League (NFL) for the Philadelphia Eagles from 1978 to 1983.
 He also played receiver for the British Columbia Lions of the Canadian Football League (CFL).
-He played college football at UCLA.
-Off the field in 1977, John Sciarra established a career in qualified retirement plan administration, as a Third Party Administrator (TPA).
-He formed National Retirement Services, Inc. ("NRS") in 2001.
-He sold NRS in 2016 and is currently a consultant and conference speaker for a wide range of businesses and industries.
+He played college football as a quarterback for the UCLA Bruins, earning consensus All-American honors in 1975.

-Early years
+Early life

 Sciarra was born in Los Angeles, CA the youngest of three children.
 His parents, Edith and John J Sciarra, raised John and his two older sisters in Alhambra, CA. John attended Bishop Amat Memorial High School in La Puente, California, where he was a National Honor Society student and starred in both football and baseball.
 He was named the CIF Southern Section Player of the Year for football in 1971.
 His maternal grandparents were Italian immigrants.

 College years

-After graduating from high school, Mr. Sciarra was heavily recruited by major college football and baseball programs, and was also drafted on the 3rd round by the Cleveland Indians to play professional baseball.
+After graduating from high school, Sciarra was heavily recruited by major college football and baseball programs, and was also drafted in the 3rd round by the Cleveland Indians to play professional baseball.
 Ultimately, he chose to attend UCLA where he graduated cum laude in 1976 as one of four outstanding seniors to be honored for overall excellence and achievement, and was a member of the Student Legislative Council in 1974.
 Sciarra was quarterback for the Bruins 1972-1976 and named a consensus All-American in 1975.
 He starred in the 1976 Rose Bowl in which UCLA upset favored Ohio State University, which was unbeaten ranked number one in the nation, by a score of 23–10.
 Sciarra was named Most Valuable Player in the game.
 He ran for the most career yards by a quarterback in UCLA history.
-Sciarra was later inducted into the UCLA Athletic Hall of Fame in 1994, and National Football Foundation (College Football) Hall of Fame in 2014.
+Sciarra was inducted into the UCLA Athletics Hall of Fame in 1994, and the National Football Foundation (College Football) Hall of Fame in 2014.

 Professional career

 After graduating from UCLA in 1976, Sciarra was the third pick of the Chicago Bears in the National Football League draft.
 He opted to sign a two-year contract with the BC Lions of the Canadian Football League on May 26, 1976.
-During the 1977 off season, Mr. Sciarra started his business career with Massachusetts Mutual Life Insurance Co. with a focus on selling life insurance within qualified pension plans.
+During the 1977 off season, Sciarra started his business career with Massachusetts Mutual Life Insurance Co. with a focus on selling life insurance within qualified pension plans.